tangobattle/tango/README.md

 ### Server

+#### Matchmaking server

 The server is the remote HTTP server-based component that Tango connects to.
 It doesn't actually do very much, so you can run it on absolutely piddly hardware.
-All it does is provide signaling by send WebRTC SDPs around and providing TURN credentials.
-Note that it doesn't actually provide a TURN server itself, so you'll need some way to get TURN credentials.
+All it does is provide signaling by sending WebRTC SDPs around.

 If you already have Rust installed, you can build it like so: